Playhouse Disney

 Playhouse Disney was a brand of programming blocks and international cable and satellite television channels that were owned by the Disney Channels Worldwide unit (now Disney Branded Television) of The Walt Disney Company's Disney–ABC Television Group.
 It originated in the United States as a morning program block on the Disney Channel.
-Aimed mainly at children aged 2 to 7 years old, its programming featured a mix of live-action and animated series.
+Aimed mainly at children at two to seven years of age, its programming featured a mix of live-action and animated series.

 The Playhouse Disney block on Disney Channel was rebranded as the Disney Junior block on Disney Channel on February 14, 2011.
 The remaining channels and blocks using the Playhouse Disney brand outside the US relaunched under the Disney Junior brand over the next two years, concluding with the rebranding of the Playhouse Disney block on Disney Channel Russia on September 1, 2013.